Garden Grove Chemical Tank Emergency — Methyl Methacrylate Leak Forces Mass Evacuation

 What to know right now

-- Governor Newsom has declared a state of emergency, and state and federal lawmakers are seeking a federal disaster declaration.
+- Governor Newsom has declared a state of emergency for Orange County, and state and federal lawmakers continue to seek a federal disaster declaration.

 Disneyland says it is not affected